stevewhitmore/notes/aws/aws-dev-cert/compute/compute_fundamentals.md

 Once you have configured your registry, repositories and security controls, and authenticated your docker client with ECR, you can then begin storing your docker images in the required repositories

-To push and p image into ECR, you can use the `docker push` command, and to retrieve an image you can use the docker pull command
+To push and publish image into ECR, you can use the `docker push` command, and to retrieve an image you can use the docker pull command

 ## Elastic Container Service for Kubernetes (EKS)

-Kubernetes is an open-source container orchestration tool designed to automate, deploy, scale, and operate containerized qpplications
+Kubernetes is an open-source container orchestration tool designed to automate, deploy, scale, and operate containerized applications

 It can grow from tens, thousands, or even millions of containers

 It is container-runtime agnostic which means you can use K8s to run Rocket and Docker images

-AWS provides a managed service allowing you to run **run Kubernetes across your AWS Infrastructure** without having to take care of provisioning and running the Kubernetes management infrastructure in what's referred to as **the control plane**
+AWS provides a managed service allowing you to **run Kubernetes across your AWS Infrastructure** without having to take care of provisioning and running the Kubernetes management infrastructure in what's referred to as **the control plane**

 You only need to provision and maintain the **worker nodes**